szymonpulut/WorkoutTracker/README.md

 Demo: [https://workouttracker.szymonpulut.com/](https://workouttracker.szymonpulut.com/)

-User can quickly add new exercises and results, modify them.
+User can quickly add new exercises and results, modify, remove them.
 Exercises are separated into 3 tiers according to GZCLP routine.
-User can add next workout days and (TODO) remove days.
+User can add next workout days and remove them.
+App can be quickly reset to initial state.

 ## Technologies used & features

-React, Redux, TypeScript, Material-UI (inline styles mixed with a tiny amount of SASS modules), hooks, local storage data persistence (redux-persist), and many more.
+React, Redux, TypeScript, Material-UI (inline styles), hooks, local storage data persistence (redux-persist), and many more.

 ## TODO

 -   drag-and-drop exercises in and between tiers (probably using react-beautiful-dnd)
--   switch completely to inline Material-UI styles
+-   ~~switch completely to inline Material-UI styles~~
 -   code optimisations (unify code in reducers and more)
--   add ability to remove day
+-   ~~add ability to remove day~~
--   add ability to purge localStorage in app
+-   ~~add ability to purge localStorage in app~~
 -   write tests (I tried but I got stuck because of troublesome combination of TypeScript, Redux, and Material-UI used as HOC)

 ## Running